prantlf/fast-plural-rules/README.md

 * Focused and complete - [nothing but the rule evaluation](./src/index.d.ts) is included, but still [supporting almost 150 languages](./docs/languages.md#supported-languages).
 * Tiny and [fast](./docs/speed.md#plural-form-lookup-speed) - 3 kB minified, 1 kB gzipped.
 Using [plain hand-coded functions](./src/cardinals.js) as [plural rules](./docs/design.md#plural-rules) to pick [plural forms](./docs/design.md#plural-forms) using [language locales](./docs/design.md#locales).
 * Standard and documented - written using the [Translate Project documentation] and the [Mozilla documentation].
-* Reliable and correct - contains the full test suite comparing the actual results with the Mozilla specification.
+* Reliable and correct - contains the [full test suite] [comparing the actual results with the Mozilla specification], run in both Node.js and the browser.
+* Universal and modern - supports both plural form index (0-5) and plural form rules (`zero`, `one`, `two`, `few`, `many` and `other`) and includes declarations for [TypeScript].

-If you are looking for a library using the regularly updated [CLDR plural rules], only just a little bigger, see [plural-rules].
+If you are looking for a library compiling and executing the declarative [CLDR plural rules], see [plural-rules].
+Generated programmatically for better reliability, but a little bigger and slower.

 ### Table of Contents